7effrey89/AzureFunctionOpenAPI/README.md

-# FamilyNameGenerator
+# Adding tools (Actions) to AI Agents in Azure AI Foundry
 The following Azure Function serves as a sample API that can be called through an Agent in Azure Foundry.

+## FamilyNameGenerator
-The function itself can return a name from a list if no "name" parameter is given.
+This azure function can return a name from a list if no "name" parameter is given.
 If a name parameter is given then that is returned.

 ## Pre-requisite:
 - .net 8 SDK installed